martis42/depend_on_what_you_use/README.md

 **WARNING** \
 `implementation_deps` is being removed again with Bazel 6.0.0.
-DWYUs support for it may be removed at any point since it is of little value to support an experimental feature which is available only in a single Bazel version.
 See [Interface_deps](#Interface_deps) for the forward path, which is however as well only in experimental stage.

 Bazel 5.0.0 introduces the experimental feature [`implementation_deps`](https://docs.bazel.build/versions/main/be/c-cpp.html#cc_library.implementation_deps)